 "I'll have her meet you upstairs in the courtroom.
 Did you bring a witness?" she asked as she glanced down at our matching flannels and hiking boots.
 We looked at each other.

 She smiled and said, "Never mind.
 I'll send someone up."

 So up to the courtroom we went figuring that was where the applications for the marriage licenses would be found.

-The courtroom of the second floor of the 150 year old, stone Virginia City Courthouse was empty and cold and slightly creepy with the 20 foot ceilings, heavy, red, velvet drapes and rows of wooden pews that had surely seen all varieties of atrocities since the 1860's.
+The courtroom of the second floor of the 150 year old, brick Virginia City Courthouse was empty and cold and slightly creepy with the 20 foot ceilings, heavy red velvet drapes and rows of wooden pews that had surely seen all varieties of atrocities since the 1860's.
 We sat in the front row and waited.
-Eventually, Judge O'Malley arrived wearing a long black robe and followed by two women in business suits and sneakers.
+Eventually, Judge O'Malley arrived wearing a long black robe.
+She was trailed by two women in business suits and sneakers.
+I recognized them from downstairs.
 Smiling, she said, "You two ready?"

 "Welcome everyone.
 We are gathered here today..."